symbol/symbol-docs/source/concepts/receipt.rst

 =================

 .. csv-table::
-    :header: "Id", "Receipt", "BasicType", "Description"
+    :header: "Id", "Receipt", "Type", "Description"
     :delim: ;

     0x4831; LockHash_Created; :ref:`BalanceDebit <balance-transfer-receipt>`; The lockhash  sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
-    0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-credit-receipt>`; The haslock sender, mosaicId and amount locked that is returned.
+    0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The haslock sender, mosaicId and amount locked that is returned.
 It is recorded when an aggregate transaction related with the hash completes.
-    0x4823; LockHash_Expired; :ref:`BalanceCredit <balance-credit-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x4823; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
 It is recorded when a lock hash expired.

 SecretLock receipts
 ===================

 .. csv-table::
-    :header: "Id", "Receipt", "BasicType", "Description"
+    :header: "Id", "Receipt", "Type", "Description"
     :delim: ;

-    0x5231; LockSecret_Created; :ref:`BalanceDebit <balance-debit-receipt>`; The secretlock sender, mosaicId and amount locked.
+    0x5231; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`SecretLockTransaction <secret-lock-transaction>` is announced.
-    0x5222; LockSecret_Completed; :ref:`BalanceCredit <balance-credit-receipt>`; The secretlock sender, mosaicId and amount locked.
+    0x5222; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a secretlock is proved.
-    0x5223; LockSecret_Expired; :ref:`BalanceCredit <balance-credit-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x5223; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
 It is recorded when a secretlock expired.

 *******
 Schemas